List of Indiana Jones characters: Marcus Brody

 Marcus Brody (Denholm Elliott) is an academic and curator who has known Indy since he was a child.
 Brody was friends with Indy's father, Henry Sr., and served as something of a surrogate father figure, as Indy did not get along well with his own father.
 In the film, Brody makes a deal with government agents that Indy will recover the Ark of the Covenant and put it in a museum, but the agents put it away in a top secret hiding place, much to his disappointment.
 He reappeared in The Last Crusade (1989), aiding Indiana on the search for his father and getting captured by the Nazis.
 In 1940, Marcus Brody retired as curator of the National Museum and accepted a position as dean of students at Marshall College.
 After Brody died in 1952, Indy lobbied hard for the bronze statue of Brody featured in Indiana Jones and the Kingdom of the Crystal Skull on the Marshall College grounds.
 The statue of Brody lists his years of service as dean of students from 1939 to 1944.
 Denholm Elliott's death in 1992 was written into Indiana Jones and the Kingdom of the Crystal Skull with the death of his character.

 Spielberg cast Elliott in the role because he was a fan of the actor.
 His return in Crusade was motivated by the director's desire to have the film hew closer to Raiders.
 He was initially portrayed in the first film as a knowledgeable, accomplished archaeologist in his own right, with much apparent field work under his belt, and tells Indy that he would accompany him on his quest but for other responsibilities.
 By the third film in the series, though still portrayed as intelligent, his character had changed to a somewhat bumbling figure who Indy mentions had gotten lost in his own museum and provided much of the film's comic relief.
-Brody has also appeared in Indiana Jones and the Fate of Atlantis, the Marvel Comics Indiana Jones series, a Young Indiana Jones book and the Bantam novels series.
+Brody has also appeared in the video games Indiana Jones and the Fate of Atlantis and Indiana Jones and the Great Circle, the Marvel Comics Indiana Jones series, a Young Indiana Jones book and the Bantam novels series.